 How much does it cost to reinstate FMCSA authority?

-FMCSA authority reinstatement costs an $80 filing fee per 49 CFR §387.313, plus the cost of curing whatever caused the revocation.
-For the most common case — insurance lapse — that means refiling $750,000 public liability per 49 CFR §387.9 ($800–$2,500/year) and a Form BMC-91X or MCS-90 insurance certificate filed by your insurer.
-If your BOC-3 process agent designation also lapsed, add $35–$50.
+FMCSA authority reinstatement costs an $80 filing fee per 49 CFR §360.3T(f)(52), plus the cost of curing whatever caused the revocation.
+For the most common case - insurance lapse - that means refiling $750,000 public liability per 49 CFR §387.9 ($800–$2,500/year) and a Form BMC-91X or MCS-90 insurance certificate filed by your insurer.
+If your BOC-3 process agent designation also lapsed, add $75 one-time at FastBOC3 for the fresh designation.
 Past-due UCR adds $46–$137 per missed year.
 Total reinstatement cost typically runs $1,000 to $3,200 in 2026, depending on insurance underwriting and how many compliance items lapsed.

 FMCSA reinstatement fee schedule (2026)